-To enter the console setup mode, simultaneously press and hold the 4 and up arrow $(\hat{u})$ for approximately 1 second.
+To enter the console setup mode, simultaneously press and hold the 4 and up arrow $(\hat{1})$ for approximately 1 second.
 The console will beep 5 times and enter the setup mode.
 The top line of the display will indicate what you are doing, followed by the current setting.
 The bottom line will show a menu of your options.
 To the lower right corner of the display is the direction arrow(s).
-Where possible, the up ( $\uparrow$ ), down ( $\downarrow$ ), and two-headed ( $\updownarrow$ ) arrow characters are shown on the console display to indicate which arrow keys may be pressed at that time.
-Press the down arrow ( $\vartheta$ ) key to advance to the next item.
-Press the up arrow ( $\hat{u}$ ) key to go back to the previous item.
+Where possible, the up (\uparrow) , down (\downarrow) , and two-headed (\updownarrow) arrow characters are shown on the console display to indicate which arrow keys may be pressed at that time.
+Press the down arrow (\clubsuit) key to advance to the next item.
+Press the up arrow (\updownarrow) key to go back to the previous item.